 The frequency of feeding regulates milk supply.
-The more often a baby removes the milk, the higher the prolactin level and the greater the milk supply.
+The more often a baby removes the milk the greater the milk supply.
 Conversely, a baby who sleeps many hours at a time in the early weeks or feeds less than an average of eight times in 24 hours does not have the opportunity to stimulate the breast, causing the milk supply to drop.
 This is referred to as the "law of demand and supply".
 Because each breast responds to the amount of milk demanded by the infant, it is possible to exclusively breastfeed more than one baby at a time or to use only one breast.
 Initially, if the milk is not removed the breast becomes full and eventually engorged.
-At that point, a local factor, a whey protein known as the feedback inhibitor of lactation (FIL) begins to decrease milk secretion.
+At that point, a local factor known as the feedback inhibitor of lactation (FIL) begins to decrease milk secretion.
 The exact mechanism of FIL is still under study.
+There some evidence that FILS is Serotonin.